csaid/csaid.github.io/_posts/2020-07-15-why-inaccurate-antigen-tests-are-better-than-slow-pcr-tests.md

 ### Why is low sensitivity better than slowness?

 Maybe you don’t believe my simulations, so here’s an analytical argument instead.
-Imagine you test people every day with a 75% sensitive antigen test.
+Imagine you test people every day using a 75% sensitive antigen test.
 If someone is infected, they will probably find out immediately.
 There is a smallish chance they will first find out after a day, and a very small chance it will take longer than that.
 On average they will find out after 0.33 days, which is much faster than a typical PCR test.
 In general, for a sensitivity of $$ s $$, daily antigen test participants will find out after an average of $$ d $$ days, where $$ d $$ is defined as:

 $$ d = \sum_{t=0}^{\infty}{(1-s)^t s t} $$